Romaine Quinn

-Romaine Robert Quinn (born July 30, 1990) is an American Republican politician from Rice Lake, Wisconsin.
+Romaine Robert Quinn (born July 30, 1990) is an American Republican politician from Birchwood, Wisconsin.
 He is member of the Wisconsin State Senate, representing the 25th Senate district since January 2023.
 He was previously mayor of Rice Lake and served three terms in the Wisconsin State Assembly (2015-2021) representing the 75th Assembly district.

 Early life and education

 Quinn was born in Rice Lake, Wisconsin on July 30, 1990.
 During his childhood, he attended St. Joseph Catholic School and later graduated from Rice Lake High School in 2009.
 Following his graduation he began attending University of Wisconsin–Barron County.
 In 2012, Quinn began attending the University of Wisconsin–Green Bay, where he received his bachelor's degree in political science and public leadership in May 2014.
 During his time in college Quinn was a coca-cola salesman.